BruceEckel/WinterTechForum-hugo/content/travel/index.md

     assume you will get to the airport around noon.

 1. When returning, once you reach Union Station and get off the bus, go up to the main level, which takes you outside.
-Find Track One, which is where the airport light rail departs from.
+The airport light rail departs from Track One.

 1. When returning, try to arrange it so your light rail train arrives at the airport (which will be around noon if you get on the light rail right after